 Section E7, “Metadata for Agreeing to Sign Authentication Requests”, of [SAML v2.0 Errata 05] specifies the following concerning the AuthnRequestsSigned attribute:

 Optional attribute that indicates whether the <saml2p:AuthnRequest> messages sent by this service provider will be signed.
 If omitted, the value is assumed to be false.
 A value of false (or omission of this attribute) does not imply that the service provider will never sign its requests or that a signed request should be considered an error.
 However, an identity provider that receives an unsigned <saml2p:AuthnRequest> message from a service provider whose metadata contains this attribute with a value of true MUST return a SAML error response and MUST NOT fulfill the request.

+Furthermore, a Service Provider MAY require assertions that are issued to it, to be signed.
+This is done by assigning the WantAssertionsSigned attribute of the <md:SPSSODescriptor> to a value of "true".

+Note that the response message that carries the assertion will always be signed, so the Service Provider should only require signed assertions in case that it wants to preserve the proof of authenticity of an assertion separate from the response.

 Identity Providers

+The <mdattr:EntityAttributes> element of an Identity Provider’s entity descriptor SHOULD contain one entity category attribute [EntCat] that holds at least one attribute value representing a service entity category as defined in [EidEntCat], defining the Identity Provider ability to deliver assertions.

-The entity descriptor for an Identity Provider SHOULD contain at least one service entity category attribute [EntCat] identifying a defined service entity category of the identity service that has been defined in [Eid2EntCat].
+The <mdattr:EntityAttributes> element of an Identity Provider’s metadata SHALL contain an attribute according to [SAML2IAP] with Name="urn:oasis:names:tc:SAML:attribute:assurance-certification" holding at least one attribute value identifying a Level of Assurance (LoA) level for which the Identity Provider has been approved and where the value is one of the identifiers defined in section 3.1.1 of [EidRegistry] and whose meaning are defined in [EidTillit].

 Metadata for an Identity Provider SHALL contain an <mdui:UIInfo> extension, extending the <md:IDPSSODescriptor> element.
 This <mdui:UIInfo> element SHALL at least contain a <mdui:DisplayName> element with the language attribute "sv" (Swedish), representing the Identity Provider service name that has been approved by the federation operator.
 The <mdui:UIInfo> element SHALL also contain a reference to a logotype image (<mdui:Logo>) and SHOULD contain a <mdui:Description> element with the language attribute "sv" (Swedish).

 It is RECOMMENDED that the above elements represented in Swedish also be represented with the language attribute "en" (English).

-The entity descriptor for an Identity Provider SHALL contain an entity attribute according to [SAML2IAP] with Name="urn:oasis:names:tc:SAML:attribute:assurance-certification" holding at least one attribute value identifying a Level of Assurance (LoA) level for which the Identity Provider has been approved and where the value is one of the LoA identifiers provided in [Eid2LoA] and whose meaning are defined in [Eid2Tillit].

 An Identity Provider MAY require authentication request messages to be signed.
 This is indicated by assigning the WantAuthnRequestsSignedattribute of the <md:IDPSSPDescriptor> element to a value of "true".
 See further section E7, “Metadata for Agreeing to Sign Authentication Requests”, of [SAML v2.0 Errata 05].

 Signature Service